 There is a possibility that severe weather could affect the games.
 With the safety of the participants, workers and fans as the top priority, the staff will monitor the weather throughout the tournament and take appropriate actions as the weather changes.

-All decisions about the weather will come from the Regional Director and Game Officials.
+All decisions about the weather will come from the Tournament Director and the Little League Tournament Committee.

 Weather alerts will be broken down into the following 3 categories: